 Vaccinations for Bali Travel

 Currently, no mandatory vaccinations are required for traveling to Bali.
-However, it’s strongly advisable to get vaccinated.
-Essential vaccinations include Hepatitis A, and for extra precaution, especially if you plan to eat at street vendors, typhoid fever is recommended.
+Essential vaccinations include Hepatitis A, and for extra precaution, especially if you plan to eat at street vendors, typhoid fever is considerable.
 Depending on your activities, particularly if you plan to interact with animals, a rabies vaccine might be useful.

 Always consult with your doctor or a travel vaccination center for personalized advice.
 Ultimately, the decision is up to you.